 “We are not just colleagues striving for success, but friends with a passion for the industry,” says Denise Data about the folks to her left and right at Criteo.

 Denise’s story is a coming of age story, to say the least.
 Her beginnings span outside of the world of advertising as she got her start in the creative sector of book publishing.
-Now the Director of Ad Operations and Creative Services here at Criteo, when Denise isn’t tending to the adventurous life of her six-year-old son, she’s developing and managing strategies that lead initiatives for the largest advertisers of the Criteo community.
+Now the Director of Ad Operations and Creative Services for top clients in the Americas here at Criteo, when Denise isn’t tending to the adventurous life of her six-year-old son, she’s developing and managing strategies that lead initiatives for the largest advertisers of the Criteo community.

 Read more about her journey to Criteo, her experience as an instrumental part of our design efforts and her predictions on the future of creative in advertising.